Hopac/Hopac/Docs/Actors.md

 More practical actor style programming in Hopac
 -----------------------------------------------

-A merit of many the actor models is that due to the marriage of threads and mailboxes within those models there are often idiomatic ways to structure programs.
+A merit of many of the actor models is that due to the marriage of threads and mailboxes within those models there are often idiomatic ways to structure programs.
 The model provided by Hopac, due to the separation of threads and channels, often allows for many more ways to structure computations.
 In this